seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 But Antonio is certainly undone.

 **SHYLOCK**
-Nay, that’s true, that’s very true.
+Nay, that's true, that's very true.
 Go, Tubal, fee
 me an officer; bespeak him a fortnight before.
 I
 will have the heart of him, if he forfeit; for, were
 he out of Venice, I can make what merchandise I